Haberdashers' Boys' School: 1874–1961

 In 1874, the almshouse, which had housed the school since 1690, closed to give the developing school more space.
 The school was divided into two halves, one for boys and one, for the first time, for girls.
 Each half admitted 300 pupils, a significant increase on previous pupil numbers; £5,000 was spent on renovating the Hoxton buildings; and the chaplain, schoolmaster, matron, and almsmen were pensioned.
 The foundationers were moved to another boarding school.

 In 1883, the school increased the leaving age for pupils to 18.
 In 1898, the school moved the two-halves—the Girls' School to Acton and the boys' to a site just within Hampstead borough, in north-west London – but much closer to Cricklewood.
-Its formal name was the Haberdashers' Hampstead School.
+Its formal name was the Haberdashers' Aske’s Hampstead School.
 A preparatory section for boys up to 11 years of age was located at Chase Lodge, Mill Hill.
 In the 1950s, the closure of Mercers School led to transferring a substantial number of boys to the Hampstead site.

 1961–1974

-In 1961, the Boys' School moved to its present site at Elstree, Hertfordshire, and was renamed Haberdashers' Aske's School, Elstree.
+In 1961, the Boysʼ School moved to its present site at Elstree, Hertfordshire, and was renamed Haberdashersʼ Askeʼs School, Elstree.
 In 1974, the Girls' School at Acton was reunited with its Boys' School counterpart on an adjacent site at Elstree.

-Starting with the move to Elstree, like most public schools, Haberdashers' took several boarding pupils.
+Starting with the move to Elstree, like most public schools, Haberdashersʼ took several boarding pupils.
 In 1964, these numbered 75 pupils out of a total of 680 in the senior school.
 Since then, the school has reverted to being a day school with all pupils traveling in each day, mainly via an extensive school coach service.